Childhood and Education Journey of Adam Schiff in Timeline

 An overview of the childhood and early education of Adam Schiff, highlighting the experiences that shaped the journey.

-1913: Creation of California's 27th Congressional District
+1913: Creation of California's 27th congressional district

 Others born on this day/year

-1970: Schiff Moves to Scottsdale, Arizona
+1970: Schiff Moved to Scottsdale, Arizona

 In 1970, Adam Schiff moved with his parents to Scottsdale, Arizona.

-1972: Schiff Moves to Alamo, California
+1972: Schiff Moved to Alamo, California

-1978: Schiff Graduates High School
+1978: Schiff Graduated from High School

-1985: Schiff Graduates from Harvard Law
+1985: Schiff Graduated from Harvard Law School

-1995: Schiff marries Eve Sanderson
+1995: Married Eve Sanderson

 2010: Participated in Washington, D.C. triathlon